Transitioning to Non-Toxic Skin Care: Oil Cleansing

 Depending on your skincare routine, you may want to begin with switching your facial cleanser as your first step.
 This is generally (in my opinion) the easiest place to start, and you can slowly transition to additional products in the future.

 1. Often traditional facial cleansers are full of ingredients that strip away the natural oils on your skin, leaving it dry or irritated.
-Sometimes these cleaners can make your face breakout (although they are meant for helping to prevent breakouts).
+Sometimes these cleaners can make your face break out (although they are meant for helping to prevent breakouts).
 As a result, these do more harm than good.

-2. If your skin is sensitive or tends to break out easily, there are certain ingredients you can eliminate using that will help your skin in the long run.
+2. If your skin is sensitive or tends to break out easily, certain ingredients you can eliminate using will help your skin in the long run.
 These include *coconut oil (see note), cottonseed oil, PEG’s, sodium Laureth sulfate/lauryl sulfate, and carrageenan/moss/chondus/Crispus (to name a few; there are many more).

 The facial cleanser type that I personally love is oil cleansing.
 This method is gentle on the skin helps to provide moisture/hydration and is suitable for acne-prone skin.